bktllr/llm_explainable_ai/README.md

 # Introduction
-This is the code that was used for the use-case example presented in the paper "Enhancing ML Model Interpretability: LLM-Powered Explainable AI Framework".
+This is the code that was used for the use-case example presented in the paper "XXX".

 # Setup
 The following document describes the initial setup steps.